This easy oven-baked vegetable frittata is creamy, delicious and perfect for breakfast, brunch or even a light dinner! It can be prepped ahead too.

 If you’ve got “rabbit food” types at your house, you can absolutely serve this with bacon or sausages.
 As for me, I’d go with a super simple spinach salad.
 More veggies, please!

-I hope this becomes a classic with your family, too.
+I hope you give this recipe a try and it becomes a classic with your family, too.

 - 1 tablespoon extra-virgin olive oil